testifysec/witness-webhook/README.md

 This config defines one webhook named `webhook1`.
 The server will listen for webhooks from Github at `http://host:8085/webhook/webhook1`.
 Attestations from this webhook will be signed by a KMS signer that points to a Vault transit key named `testkey`.

-Signed attestations will be pushed to an Archivista instance at `https://archivista.localhost`
+Signed attestations will be pushed to an Archivista instance at `https://archivista.localhost`.
+They will also be stored on disk at `/tmp`.
+If `archivistaUrl` or `attestationDirectory` are left blank, witness-webhook will not attempt to output attestations to the respective destinations.

 For a list of available signers, take a look at the signers provided by [go-witness](https://github.com/in-toto/go-witness).
 All options in `signerOptions` will be forwarded to the specified signer provider.
 This section will be updated to include the available signers and options soon.